voyager1winterberry/cse372-01srs/srsV3-0.md

 #### 4.5.2.1 Create Workout Verification <a name="4.5.2.1-create-workout-verification" />
 This section defines the verification for the create workout function for the my workout feature.
 * Verify that the workout creation shall allow the **user** to specify a workout name.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that the workout creation shall allow the user to specify a muscle group to workout.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that the workout creation shall allow the user to specify an amount of **reps**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that the workout creation shall allow the user to specify an amount of **sets**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that the workout creation shall allow the user to embed a video link.
-(Technique: demostration)
+(Technique: demonstration)

 <br>

 #### 4.5.2.2 Find Workout Verification <a name="4.5.2.2-find-workout-verification" />
 This section defines the verification for the find workout function for the my workout feature.
 * Verify that the find workout page shall have the ability to search by predetermined **tag**s.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that one of the tags that can be used to search by shall be **author**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that one of the tags that can be used to search by shall be **name of workout**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that one of the tags that can be used to search by shall be **length**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that one of the tags that can be used to search by shall be **workout type**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that one of the tags that can be used to search by shall be **difficulty**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that one of the tags that can be used to search by shall be **equipment type**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that one of the tags that can be used to search by shall be **muscle groups**.
-(Technique: demostration)
+(Technique: demonstration)
 * Verify that the user shall have the ability to save a workout they find to their saved workouts list.
-(Technique: demostration)
+(Technique: demonstration)

 <br>